 In State Farm v.
-Cavoto, a Pennsylvania appellate court decided a battle between two parties that are always at odds, State Farm and chiropractors.
-Usually, the skirmishes between these parties are fought by proxy but, in this case they faced off directly.
+Cavoto, a Pennsylvania appellate court decided a battle between two parties who are always at odds, State Farm and chiropractors.
+Usually, the skirmishes between these parties are fought by proxy but, in this case, they faced off directly.

 The appellate court didn’t look at the case quite that way.
 Instead, the court applied the law that appears to allow unlicensed staff members to provide some treatment.
 The court reasoned that the real medical care was the decision to give the hot or cold packs and for how long, not who applied them.
-Similarly, the court reasoned, most elements of applying electrical muscle stimulation, ultrasound, and the like do not require specialized skills, as long as there is a chiropractor making the decisions about the details and how the therapy should be applied.
-Accordingly, the court remanded the case back to the trial court to “make more specialized findings and determine whether any of the procedures allegedly performed by unlicensed personnel required formal chiropractic education or training, including further inquiry by the court as to the scope of those procedures.”
+Similarly, the court reasoned, most elements of applying electrical muscle stimulation, ultrasound, and the like do not require specialized skills, as long as there is a chiropractor deciding the details and how the therapy should be applied.
+The court remanded the case back to the trial court to “make more specialized findings and determine whether any of the procedures allegedly performed by unlicensed personnel required formal chiropractic education or training, including a further inquiry by the court as to the scope of those procedures.”

-Certainly, in large measure, I’m using State Farm synonymously with insurance companies.
+Largely, I’m using State Farm synonymously with insurance companies.
 But this company drinks more than its industry share of “all plaintiffs and personal injury lawyers are our mortal enemies” Kool-Aid.
-I’m certainly over-generalizing.
+I’m over-generalizing.
 Every individual adjuster is different and some of the most reasonable adjusters and some of their in-house counsel are the best.
 But pull up verdict sheets in Maryland sometime and look at who the insurance companies are.
-These “good neighbors” have a much higher percentage of verdicts than its market share would suggest.
+These “good neighbors” have a much higher percentage of verdicts than their market share would suggest.
 As a result, it takes more large verdicts than most insurance companies.
 But I’ll bet they also get a disproportionate share of defense verdicts.
 It is feast or famine.

 Furthering my point, it appears this entire lawsuit is a part of an ongoing war with some medical providers.
-In another lawsuit, the named chiropractor defendant in this case is a plaintiff against SF in which the chiropractor alleged civil conspiracy and abuse of process against SF’s lawyers.
+In another lawsuit, the named chiropractor defendant is a plaintiff against SF in which the chiropractor alleged civil conspiracy and abuse of process against SF’s lawyers.
 The chiropractor alleged in that lawsuit that the insurance company’s counsel abused the legal process as a pretext to investigate the chiropractic’s office.
-Then, the company files a lawsuit and lists this guy as the first defendant.
+Then, the company sues and lists this guy as the first defendant.
 Coincidence?
 I doubt it.
 For most insurance companies, it is all business.
-There is no spite involved and certainly no revenge lawsuit like this appears to be (at least in part).
+There is no spite involved and certainly, no revenge lawsuit like this appears to be (at least in part).
 Generally, insurance companies just coldly maximize profits and that’s it.
 With this one, for whatever reason, it seems more personal.